-I admire the clean, strong lines and textures that can be achieved with the linocut method of printmaking.
-Part of my work is drawn from impressions of wildlife native to Ireland and Britain.
-Also, the beautiful, moody landscapes and seascapes of County Donegal, where I live, are a constant source of inspiration.
+I admire the strong lines and textures that can be achieved with linocut printmaking.
+My designs are drawn from impressions of wildlife, landscapes and seascapes of County Donegal along Ireland's Wild Atlantic Way.

 A linocut is a relief print, like a woodcut.
 The image is carved out of a lino block and what remains will print when the inked roller is passed over the top of the block.
 Paper is laid on the block and burnished by hand or passed through a press to give an impression.